Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 # Logs

-Webcampak contantly records its background activities and store those in files available from the desktop interface.
+Webcampak constantly records its background activities and store those in files available from the desktop interface.
 Those can be accessed by clicking on "Webcampak > Logs"

 ![Connected Devices Menu](images/desktop.menu.logs.en.png)